Dexstettner/SubRipAdjuster/README.md

 Web application to adjust any subtitle file of type SubRip (.srt).

 # How to use
-Download de all the files as zip, or the hole branch and open using Visual Studio 2019 as a project.
+Download de all the files as zip, or the role branch and open using Visual Studio 2019 as a project.
 If you want to compile feel free using Visual Studio 2019.

 # Pre requisites
 You have to have installed before the software Visual Studio Code 2019 and its dependences provides by microsoft.